Gianmarco Piccioni: L'Aquila

 In August 2010 he was sold to L'Aquila of Lega Pro Seconda Divisione (Italian fourth division).
-Piccioni only played a handful game for the first team but was selected by Lega Pro under-20 representative team once, for a training camp.
+Piccioni only played a handful of games for the first team but was selected by Lega Pro under-20 representative team once, for a training camp.
 In January 2011 he was selected by Seconda Divisione Group C U-21 representative team for 2011 Lega Pro Quadrangular Tournament, eventually Group C was the winner.

 On 31 August 2011 Piccioni returned to LP Prima Divisione (Italian third division) for Lanciano.
 On the same day L'Aquila signed Roberto Colussi in exchange.

 Rimini

 On 8 January 2019, he signed with Rimini.

 Arzignano

 On 7 September 2019, he joined Arzignano.